Arvinder Singh Soin

 Arvinder Singh Soin is an Indian surgeon and the Chief Hepatobiliary and Liver Transplant Surgeon & Chairman of the Institute of Liver Transplantation and Regenerative Medicine, Medanta-The Medicity.
 Known for his work in the field of liver transplantation, Soin also runs the Liver Transplant institute at the Sir H. N. Reliance Foundation Hospital, Mumbai.
 He has performed more than 3500 living donor liver transplants in India.

-Early life and education
+Education

-Arvinder Singh Soin was born in Birmingham, United Kingdom in the year 1963.
-He studied medicine and surgery in India and the UK.
-He attended All India Institute of Medical Sciences, New Delhi, where for 11 years obtaining MBBS and MS degrees.
+Soin attended the All India Institute of Medical Sciences, New Delhi, where he spent 11 years obtaining MBBS and MS degrees.
 He specialized in liver and gastrointestinal surgery, and obtained FRCS (Fellowship of the Royal Colleges of Surgeons) degrees from both Glasgow and Edinburgh in the UK.

-He trained and worked at the University of Cambridge for 5 years and the University of Birmingham for a year.